Media Press Kit

 He started a successful eDiscovery business, eStet, a service provider acquired by EY, that created custom technology solutions to enhance the litigation strategy of corporations, AmLaw 100 firms, and boutique law firms.
 In 2015, he realized that a technology-based solution was needed to address the growing discovery problem at scale and founded Onna.

 Throughout his career, Salim recognized a gap with the rise in popularity of cloud-based and hosted enterprise apps.
 He saw that knowledge can become quickly fragmented, making search between applications manual and time-consuming, and slowing down overall performance and productivity.
 Risk and compliance issues get tougher too, especially given the fact that many governments are strengthening regulations.
-So, Salim started Onna with a mission to make the totality of people and organizations’ proprietary knowledge accessible, useful and secure.
+Onna integrates workplace knowledge platforms together, allowing anyone to - for the first time - unify, protect, search, automate and build on top of an organisation’s proprietary knowledge

 Click on image to download